donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

 More general aspects about the ethics procedures are explained in the [ethics guide](../guides/ethics.md).

+### ... additional for the DCN

+The Science Faculty makes use of the Ethics Committee Faculty of Social Sciences (ECSS).
+Approvals of the ECSS do not have a ABR number.

-### ... additional for the DCC and DCN
+### ... additional for the DCC

 Studies approved by the Ethics Committee Faculty of Social Sciences (ECSS) do not have a ABR number.

+If you are not sure which identifier to use for your study, please check with Miriam Kos.

 ### ... additional for the DCCN

 The identifier for the general approval of the DCCN adult protocol is "CMO regio A-N 2014/288" and has the ABR number "NL45659.091.14".
+This approval applies from 01-10-2014 to 01-10-2017.
+If your study falls outside that range, please check with Sabine Kooijman.

-The identifier for the general approval of the DCCN baby protocol is "CMO regio A-N 2012/012".
+The identifier for the general approval of the DCCN baby protocol is "CMO regio A-N 2012/012" and has the ABR number "NL39352.091.12".
+This approval applies from 01-02-2012 onwards and allows the inclusion of 1000 individuals.

+If you are not sure which identifier to use for your study, please check with Sabine Kooijman.

 ## Where should I store personal information about the participants?